microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-Configuration for AVR Transparent UART was completed click.
+Configuration for AVR Transparent UART was completed.

 ## RN487x Code Generation & Compilation<a name="rn487x-code-generation-&-compilation"></a>